China Aerospace Science and Technology Corporation Maiden Flight Long March 6C

 Taiyuan Satellite Launch Center, People's Republic of China

-Launch Complex 9A has witnessed the launch of 13 rockets, including 13 orbital launch attempts.
-While Taiyuan Satellite Launch Center, People's Republic of China, has been the site for 141 rocket launches.
+The Launch Complex 9A launch pad has hosted 24 rocket launches, including 24 orbital launch attempts.
+The Taiyuan Satellite Launch Center, People's Republic of China launch site has been the location for 155 total rocket launches.

 The Taiyuan Satellite Launch Center is a People's Republic of China space and defense launch facility.
 It is situated in Kelan County, Xinzhou, Shanxi Province and is the second of four launch sites having been founded in March 1966 and coming into full operation in 1968.